 Commemoration of Yom HaShoah 2018

-Yvette Lévy, survivor of the Shoah, and a young girl from the Talmud-Torah of the MJLF © Michel Isaac
+Yvette Lévy, a Shoah survivor, and a young girl from the MJLF’s Talmud-Torah © Michel Isaac

-On the occasion of Yom HaShoah, on 11 and 12 April 2018, a 24-hour uninterrupted ceremony followed by a public reading took place on the forecourt of the Shoah Memorial, day and night, in memory of the victims of the Holocaust and the heroes of the Jewish Resistance during the Second World War.
+On the occasion of Yom HaShoah, on April 11 and 12, 2018, a ceremony was held followed by a 24-hour uninterrupted public reading in the forecourt of the Shoah Memorial, day and night, in memory of the victims of the Shoah and the heroes of the Jewish Resistance during the Second World War.

-Of the 76,000 names inscribed on the Wall of Names, were pronounced, one by one, the names of people deported from France by convoys no. 71 to 85, Jews who died in internment camps in France, executed as resistors, hostages or summarily shot (lists 90 and 91), and people deported by convoys n°1 to n°20.
-Some 200 people, former deportees, parents, volunteers, children... read in turn, from the lists from Serge Klarsfeld’s Deportation Memorial Book (Association of FFDJF), the names of "those whose only name remains" (Simone Veil).
+Of the 76,000 names inscribed on the Wall of Names, one by one, the names of people deported from France by convoys no. 71 to 85, Jews killed in internment camps in France, executed as resistance fighters, hostages, or summarily shot dead (lists 90 and 91) were pronounced., and people deported by convoys 1 to 20.
+Some 200 people, former deportees, parents, volunteers, children... have read in turn, from the lists from the Memorial Deportation Book of Serge Klarsfeld (published by the Association of FFDJF), the names of "those whose only name remains" (Simone Veil).

-We invite you to find the photos of the commemoration on our Facebook page by clicking HERE
+We invite you to find photos of the commemoration on our Facebook page by clicking HERE

 François Heilbronn, Vice-President of the Shoah Memorial